 The Southampton & Winchester Visitors' Group is a group of volunteers who befriend and support adult asylum seekers and refugees in the Southampton area.
 They also offer practical help in various ways and campaign for a fairer, more efficient asylum system in the UK.

 Tabor House, operating from a building owned by the Catholic Diocese of Birmingham, is the city's only all year round night shelter.
 It takes referrals for people with no recourse to public funds as well as those on benefits.
-It is hoping to increase its bed capacity from 6 to 15 in 2018.
+Tabor House offers shelter, safety, and support to people experiencing homelessness.
+As well as providing accommodation, Tabor House supports guests to move away from the streets.

 The Anchor Project engages with and supports the most marginalised, vulnerable and isolated people in inner-city Bradford, to improve community wellbeing and integration.
 This includes asylum seekers and refugees.
-Activities include an Everyday English conversation group.
+Activities include an Everyday English conversation group, drop-in support, garden club, inter-faith lunches and various workshops..

 The ARC Project works with asylum seekers and refugees in the Blackburn with Darwen Borough.
 It provides practical support through a weekly drop-in to meet, socialise and share food together and a range of activities such as pool, table tennis and craft.
 It also offers English classes and casework support.